joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/PerFacility.md

 #### Am I ready to move on?

-If you can successfully ping your new subdomain _eue.zfm.com_, you are ready.
+If you can successfully ping your new subdomain _eue.zsm.com_, you are ready.
 If the ping fails, it may simply be that the new DNS record you configured has not yet propagated.